nrdxp/nrd.sh/content/blog/atom-anatomy.md

 I’ve spent nearly a decade with Nix, half of that in professional gigs, and I’ve watched the same problems rear their heads as organizations scale up their Nix usage.
 I won’t bore you with the gory details; anyone who’s made a non-trivial contribution to [nixpkgs](https://github.com/nixos/nixpkgs) knows the pain all too well, and if you are really curious, there is plenty of evidence all over the internet, by now.
 The real kicker?
 These issues don’t seem fixable without rethinking the core idioms we use to write and, especially, organize Nix code.

 As projects like nixpkgs balloon to massive scale, the cracks only get worse.
 Long-standing social drama has some folks burying their heads in the sand, or dipping out entirely.
 Others might lack the experience to see the train wreck coming.
-Some are too tied to the status quo to budge, while others, like the teams behind [snix](https://snix.dev/blog/announcing-snix/) and the promising early-stage [cab language](https://github.com/cull-os/carcass?tab=readme-ov-file), and our own [ekapkgs](https://github.com/ekala-project/ekapkgs-roadmap), are stepping up with bold efforts to tackle the mess.
+Some are too tied to the status quo to budge, while others, like the teams behind [snix](https://snix.dev/blog/announcing-snix/), the promising early-stage [cab language](https://github.com/cull-os/carcass?tab=readme-ov-file), and our own [ekapkgs](https://github.com/ekala-project/ekapkgs-roadmap), are stepping up with bold efforts to tackle the mess.

 I’m rooting for those projects to succeed; their technical vision lines up closely with my own take on the challenges.
 My original plan was to pitch in and support them, aiming to complement their work rather than reinvent the wheel.
 But along the way, I stumbled onto what I now see as a glaring gap in the ecosystem: one that _has_ to be filled if we’re going to solve these scaling issues at their root.